You can get PIP whether you’re working or not.

-You may get the daily living component of PIP if you need help with things like:
+You may get the daily living part of PIP if you need help more than half of the time with things like:

-You may get the mobility component of PIP if you need help going out or moving around.
+You may get the mobility part of PIP if you need help going out or moving around.

 How you’re assessed

-Your claim will be assessed by an independent healthcare professional to help DWP work out the level of help you need.
-This may be a face-to-face consultation - you’ll get a letter explaining why and where you must go.
+You’ll be assessed by an independent healthcare professional to help DWP work out the level of help you need.